kamsar/Dianoga/README.md

 ## WebP feature

 WebP is is an image format employing both lossy and lossless compression.
 It is currently developed by Google, based on technology acquired with the purchase of On2 Technologies.
 WebP file size is [25%-34% smaller compared to JPEG file size](https://developers.google.com/speed/webp/docs/webp_study) and  [26% smaller for PNG](https://developers.google.com/speed/webp/docs/webp_lossless_alpha_study).
-Google Chrome and Opera natively [support WebP on 21 of November 2017](https://caniuse.com/#feat=webp).
-Both Safari & Firefox are experimenting with supporting WebP images.
+[All evergreen browsers currently support WebP](https://caniuse.com/#feat=webp).
+IE11 is the only "mainstream" browser without support - but no worries as we can detect this and fall back to standard formats.
 Usage of WebP format could be a quick win when you need a speed up your website.
 By default WebP optimization is disabled.

 ### How WebP optimization works:
 Browser sends request to server to get image.
 If browser supports WebP image format then it sends "image/webp" value in Accept header.
 It is possible to detect this header on server and return WebP image to browser instead of JPEG or PNG.
-If browser doesn't support WebP then other image optimizers are executed.
+If browser doesn't support WebP then other image optimizers are executed if they are enabled.

 ### How to enable WebP support:
-1. Enable `Dianoga.WebP.config.disabled` config for lossless compression (it is configured only for PNG)
+1. Enable `Dianoga.WebP.config.disabled` config and adjust any parameters if you require lossless or higher quality than the default
-2. Enable `Dianoga.WebP.Lossy.config.disabled` config for lossy compression (quality set to 90%) (it is configured for PNG, JPEG and WEBP; PNGs are compressed with alpha channel)
-3. Enable `Dianoga.WebP.Gif.config.disabled` config for lossless compression of GIF files
-4. Enable `Dianoga WebP.Gif.Lossy.config.disabled` config for lossy compression (quality set to 90%)
-5. Open web.config and change line
+2. Open web.config and change line
 `<add verb="*" path="sitecore_media.ashx" type="Sitecore.Resources.Media.MediaRequestHandler, Sitecore.Kernel" name="Sitecore.MediaRequestHandler" />` to
 `<add verb="*" path="sitecore_media.ashx" type="Dianoga.MediaRequestHandler, Dianoga" name="Sitecore.MediaRequestHandler" />`
-6. If you have custom `MediaRequestHandler` (e.g. Habitat is used) then skip step 2 and override `DoProcessRequest` method with detection of support of WebP format:
+3. If you have custom `MediaRequestHandler` (e.g. Habitat or SXA is used) then override `DoProcessRequest` method with detection of support of WebP format:

 ```C#
 protected override bool DoProcessRequest(HttpContext context, MediaRequest request, Media media)